shay90210/todo-list-app/README.md

 # To Do List CLI

+## Overview
 A command line interface app to simulate creating a to do list.

+CLI app will provide user with five options in creating list:

 ## Usage
 Run `ruby app.rb` in terminal